geoschem/integrated_methane_inversion/docs/source/getting-started/minimizing-cost-tips.rst

 Switching instance types
 ------------------------
-To run the inversion, you need to have an instance with significant compute power, but if you are only running IMI preview or doing analysis of output data, then much of this compute power will be wasted.
+Performing an inversion with the IMI typically requires an EC2 instances with significant compute power.
+But if you only wish to run the IMI preview or analyze output data, then much of this compute power will be wasted.

-Thankfully, it is possible to switch the instance type of an existing instance if you expect to be doing less compute-heavy tasks.
+Thankfully, it is possible to switch the instance type of an existing instance if you expect to be doing less compute-heavy work.
 See the `AWS Documentation on how to change your instance type <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-resize.html>`_ for more information.